Telephone: 604 444-4889

 About the ContributorsLarry Tremblay

 Larry Tremblay is a writer, director, actor and specialist in Kathakali, an elaborate dance theatre form which he has studied on numerous trips to India.
-He has published twenty books as a playwright, poet, novelist and essayist.
-The recent publication of Talking Bodies (Talonbooks, 2001) brought together four of his plays in English translation.Sheila Fischman
+He has published twenty books as a playwright, poet, novelist and essayist, and is one of Quebec’s most-produced and translated playwrights (his plays have been translated into twelve languages).Sheila Fischman